electricimp/SPIFlashFileSystem/README.md

 ### open(*filename, mode*) ###

-This method opens the specified file with read or write permissions.
+This method opens the specified file with read permissions, or creates a new file.

 If you attempt to open a non-existent file in reading mode, a `SPIFLASHFILESYSTEM_ERROR.FILE_NOT_FOUND` error will be thrown.

+If you attempt to open an existing file in write (ie. create) mode, a `SPIFLASHFILESYSTEM_ERROR.FILE_EXISTS` error will be thrown.

 If you attempt to open a file with a value of *mode* other than `"r"` or `"w"`, a `SPIFLASHFILESYSTEM_ERROR.UNKNOWN_MODE` error will be thrown.

-If you create an empty file, it will be stored in cache only and will not be available after the next reboot, eg.
+When you create a file, it will be empty of data.
+While empty, it will be stored in cache only and will not be available after the next reboot.
+Close the file to persist it:

 ```squirrel
 // Create an empty file